Praqma/code-utils/README.md

 ### BitBucket
 Collection of scripts for interacting with BitBucket.
 Initially for creating repositositories (push) and configure them with branch permissions etc. Add further scripts as developed.
 [README](bitbucket/README.md)

+### Small Git tricks
+This folder contains smaller git oneliners or aliases or similar.

+For now:

+* Find number of commits per subfolder

 ## Proposed usage

 I'm planning to use the code-utils as a git submodule in other projects, so I have a firm dependency management.